Shin Ji-a: 2025–26 season: Milano Cortina Olympics, senior international debut, and third national title

 In July, it was announced Shin had left the Toronto Cricket, Skating and Curling Club and moved back to Seoul, where Chi Hyun-jung was working as her head coach.
 Speaking on the move, she shared, "I really liked how I could fully focus on training in Toronto.
 The experience felt fresh and exciting in a way that was different from being in Korea.
 I’m also grateful for the warm support I received from everyone at TCC."

 The following month, Shin started the season by making her senior international debut at the 2025 CS Cranberry Cup International and winning the bronze medal.
 She followed this up with another bronze medal at the 2025 CS Nebelhorn Trophy.
 Between the two events, Shin opted to return to her Liebesträume free program from the previous season, sharing that she did not feel as "comfortable and connected" to her intended Spartacus free program.

 Although initially only assigned to compete at the Cup of China on the Grand Prix series, she was later assigned to compete at the Grand Prix de France following the withdrawal of Niina Petrõkina.

 She placed seventh overall at 2025 Grand Prix de France.
 Following the event, she said she was focused on improving her skating skills to compete among strong senior skaters.
 One week later, Shin competed at the 2025 Cup of China, where she finished in fifth place overall.
+After the disappointing grand prix series, Shin went on to compete in the 2025 South Korea National Ranking Competition.
+There she went on to win the gold medal with a total score of 216.20, ahead of silver medalist, Kim Yu-jae and bronze medalist, Kim Chae-yeon.
+"I was very upset because my Grand Prix results this season weren't good, but I tried to forget about it quickly", and "I will do my best to prepare well for the remaining time and compete in the Olympics," said Shin after taking first place.
+With this result, Shin was named to the 2026 Four Continents team.

+In January, Shin competed at the 2026 South Korean Championships, winning her third national title.
+Following the event, she was named to the 2026 Winter Olympic team.
+Later that month, at the 2026 Four Continents Champions in Beijing, China, Shin placed fourteenth in the short program after falling twice but delivered a stronger free skate, placing fifth in that segment and moving up to sixth place overall.
+"Until yesterday, my mind was really complicated, and I was a little worried," she said after the free skate.
+"There was a free program left, so I tried to forget it quickly."

+On February 6, Shin placed fourth in the short program in the 2026 Winter Olympics Figure Skating Team Event.
+"This was my first Olympic skate for the team event," she said.
+"It was such an honor for me.
+I really want to thank my team members for cheering for me.
+This is why I enjoyed my performance so much!"